ossdhaval/mysite/source/while-coding/ssl-ssh-notes.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

+- commands above will ask for a passphrase.
+You can leave it blank or if you provide the passphrase, remember it because it'll be asked whenever you try to connect with remote service using this key.
+Pass phrase like `mygenerickey`

 Key pair gets created under `~/.ssh/` directory in form of two files with same name.
 One of them has `.pub` extension as it contains public key.

 To see and copy the public key (so that you can provide it to github/gitlab etc).
 Just open the `.pub` file with `vim` and copy the content.